 My situation ended up being somewhat complicated because I was living in California.
-CA requires you to register all out of state LLCs as a foreign business operating in CA. That would have made the carrying costs even higher.
+CA requires you to register all out-of-state LLCs as foreign businesses operating in CA. That would have made the carrying costs even higher.

 So what I did was to have an LLC in WY own (almost) all of my other out-of-state LLCs.
 That way, I only had to register the WY LLC in CA and pay the $800 minimum tax once.

 You will see that I didn’t include TN in this, however, because in TN if your RE LLC is 100% family-owned, you can get an exemption from paying most annual tax.
 If it’s owned by another LLC, you would have to pay the full tax, and it would have been a higher total.
 So, I just registered that one in CA as well.

 Asset protection can get pretty deep, especially as your portfolio grows.
 I learned a lot of the details of what I’m telling you through implementing my own strategy.
 But before that, I read a really good book on the topic.

 Loopholes of Real Estate